Mineral

 Sourceopen_in_new

-Population: General populations with emphasis on iodine-deficient regions, pregnancy, and child neurodevelopment outcomes.
+Population: General populations, with emphasis on iodine-deficient regions, pregnancy, infancy, and neurodevelopment.

 Dose protocol: Population iodine prophylaxis/supplementation strategies.
 Adequacy framed around physiological intake targets.